bastibe/SoundCard/README.md

 # Python-Audio

 Python-Audio is a library for playing and recording audio without resorting to a CPython extension.
-Instead, it is implemented using the wonderful [CFFI](http://cffi.readthedocs.io/en/latest/).
+Instead, it is implemented using the wonderful [CFFI](http://cffi.readthedocs.io/en/latest/) and the native audio libraries of Linux, Windows and macOS.

 Python-Audio is meant to be cross-platform, but as of this moment, only a Linux/pulseaudio version has been implemented.